enkara/dev-notes/docker/docker-commands.md

 - **Images** are like *classes* (blueprints).
 - **Containers** are like *objects* (runtime instances of images).
 - Images are typically downloaded (pulled) from a registry (e.g. Docker Hub).
-- Containers are local and can be created, stopped, removed, and recreated at any time.
+- Containers are local and can be created, stopped, removed and recreated at any time.

-General help:
+For help on any command:
 ```
 bash
 docker --help